Graduate Certificate in Clinical Epidemiology

 The program is delivered by academics and clinicians from the University and outside organisations.
 The wide-ranging experience and knowledge of teaching staff ensures an up-to-date coverage of topics and issues related to clinical epidemiology and evidence-based medicine.
 The tutorials, online discussion forums and small group sessions provide the opportunity for discussion of issues and problems, and a critical review of the literature.

-The units of study are offered in several ways, including online, blended and traditional face-to-face formats (as either weekly sessions or all-day workshops).
+The units of study are offered in several ways, including online, blended, traditional face-to-face and block mode workshop.
 All students are required to complete at least some units of study online and it is now also possible to complete all our degrees by distance learning.

 Assessment for some units such as 'Introductory Biostatistics' includes an end of semester written examination whereas other units are assessed by an oral presentation and/or written assignment.